StratusLab/stratuslab.github.com/_posts/2012-12-16-docs-cloud-init.md

 All of the latest versions of the base virtual machine images maintained by StratusLab now support CloudInit.
 Using one of those images is the easiest way to see how CloudInit works.
-However, you can build your own image with CloudInit support; see the last section of this document for instructions.
+However, you can build your own image with CloudInit support; see the appendix of this document for instructions.

 Web Server Example